ray-project/enhancements/reps/2023-06-06-simplify-sync.md

 We may introduce additional convenience APIs such as `as_directory()` or `update_metadata()`, which just wrap these high level APIs.

+Note that the Checkpoint object is pretty simple and is a thin wrapper around a `(path, filesystem)` tuple.
+We explicitly do not want any framework-specific features in Checkpoint (e.g., framework-specific accessors or framework-specific subclasses).
+This should make it lightweight to understand and maintain.

 ### Multi-rank checkpoints

 Checkpoints can be recorded from multiple ranks.
 By default, only checkpoint data from rank zero is preserved.
 Data from all ranks can be retained via a `keep_all_ranks` option.
 Train will merge checkpoint data from all ranks into a single directory for the checkpoint number.
 The reason is this: users can always namespace their files/dirs by rank by the `train.context.world_rank` manually, so there isn't any reason why Train should do it for them.
 In fact, certain frameworks such as Lightning assume merged directories and could break if we enforced per-rank subdirectories.